Executive Members of ICMT

-Professor MIZUNO Masafumi, MD, PhD is currently Professor and Chairman of the Department of Neuropsychiatry, Toho University School of Medicine, Tokyo, Japan, and Director of Early Psychosis Unit ‘Il Bosco’, Toho University Omori Medical Centre.
+Professor MIZUNO Masafumi, MD, PhD is currently the Hospital Director of Tokyo Metropolitan Matsuzawa Hospital, Japan, and Director of Early Psychosis Unit ‘Il Bosco’, Toho University Omori Medical Centre.

 Dr. Kenji Kitanishi (M.D., psychiatrist) is an executive member and honourary consultant of the International Committee for Morita Therapy (ICMT) and the Director of the Institute of Morita Therapy and Kitanishi Clinic (Tokyo, Japan), where he currently practises outpatient Morita therapy and investigates theoretical and clinical themes and issues related to Morita therapy.
 He is the past president (2005-2011) of the Japanese Society for Morita Therapy (JSMT).
 He served as the Director (1975-1995) of Jikei University School of Medicine’s Institute of Morita Therapy at Daisan Hospital, which is now called Jikei University Centre for Morita Therapy.
 He continues to take a leading role in the professional training of Morita therapists.